 To achieve substantial reductions in the CO2 emissions from brown coal power generation will require a combination of energy efficient drying together with methods for the capture and sequestration of CO2.
 The objective of the Brown Coal program is to improve the understanding of the relationship between moisture and coal structure and focus on the use of steam fluidised bed drying technology.

-The ANLEC R&D Brown Coal research node is managed through Brown Coal Innovation Australia (BCIA), where a comprehensive list of brown coal related activities may be viewed.
+The ANLEC R&D Brown Coal research node is managed through the Australian Carbon Innovation (ACI), where a comprehensive list of brown coal related activities may be viewed.

-The Victorian Government has established Brown Coal Innovation Australia Limited (BCIA) to foster and support world class research and development (R&D) to reduce greenhouse gas emissions from brown coal utilisation.
-While ANLEC R&D’s focus on low emission technologies for power generation is much narrower than the BCIA mandate, ANLEC R&D works closely with the BCIA in areas of common interest.
+The Victorian Government has established the ACI to foster and support world class research and development (R&D) to reduce greenhouse gas emissions from brown coal utilisation.
+While ANLEC R&D’s focus on low emission technologies for power generation is much narrower than the ACI mandate, ANLEC R&D works closely with the ACI in areas of common interest.